YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++
 LC_CTYPE
 +++++++++++
-**LC_CTYPE** is a standard system environment variable used to specify a locale.
-When $ydb_chset has the value "UTF-8", $LC_CTYPE must specify a UTF-8 locale (e.g., "en_US.utf8").
+**LC_CTYPE** is a standard locale setting reported by the :code:`locale` command, and which can be explicitly set through the LC_ALL or LC_CTYPE environment variables.
+When $ydb_chset has the value "UTF-8", LC_CTYPE reported by the :code:`locale` command must specify a UTF-8 locale (e.g., "en_US.utf8").

 +++++++++
 LC_ALL
 +++++++++
-**LC_ALL** is a standard system environment variable used to select a locale with UTF-8 support.
-LC_ALL is an alternative to LC_TYPE, which overrides LC_TYPE and has a more pervasive effect on other aspects of the environment beyond YottaDB.
+**LC_ALL** is a standard locale setting reported by the :code:`locale` command, and which can be explicitly set in the environment.
+Setting LC_ALL also sets LC_TYPE and has a more pervasive effec than just setting LC_CTYPE.

 ++++++++++++++++++
 LD_LIBRARY_PATH